-A core syntactic form, which is parsed as described for each form in Syntactic Forms.
+A core syntactic form (often abbreviated as core form), which is parsed as described for each form in Syntactic Forms.
 Parsing a core syntactic form typically involves recursive parsing of sub-forms, and may introduce bindings that determine the parsing of sub-forms.

 Each expansion step occurs in a particular context, and transformers and core syntactic forms may expand differently for different contexts.
-For example, a module form is allowed only in a top-level context, and it fails in other contexts.
+For example, a module form is allowed only in a top-level context or module context, and it fails in other contexts.
 The possible contexts are as follows:

 top-level context : outside of any module, definition, or expression, except that sub-expressions of a top-level begin form are also expanded as top-level forms.

 Different core syntactic forms parse sub-forms using different contexts.
 For example, a let form always parses the right-hand expressions of a binding in an expression context, but it starts parsing the body in an internal-definition context.